Academany/BioAcademy-Handbook/grading_and_final_evaluation.md

 The Evaluation Committee members are **volunteering large amounts of their time** to review student work - after teaching the Academy all semester.
 Please keep this in mind.

-# Fab Academy Evaluation Criteria
+# Bio Academy Evaluation Criteria

 **Draft** evaluation criteria here (please check this document each week).
-Minor changes will be made to this document during Fab Academy, but changes to assessment requirements will only be made to future assignments, not completed assignments.
+Minor changes will be made to this document during Bio Academy, but changes to assessment requirements will only be made to future assignments, not completed assignments.

 [https://docs.google.com/document/d/1zAWJiWkeQLfKYBh_vMmz1n4kAwyFWOgF-MGMqIPLSMOo/edit?usp=sharing](https://docs.google.com/document/d/1zAWJiWkeQLfKYBh_Mmz1n4kAwyFWOgF-MGMqIPLSMOo/edit?usp=sharing)